dojo/dojo.io/site/source/tutorials/1050_development_environment/index.md

 ## Debugging

-If you are developing a Dojo 2 application in TypeScript, your application code is transpiled from TypeScript to JavaScript.
+If you are developing a Dojo 2 application in TypeScript, your application code must be transpiled from TypeScript into JavaScript.
+This transpilation can happen through the Dojo CLI tool, or through your own configured build system.

 If you are also using `dojo build`, then your code is also being bundled and minimized.
 Bundling and minimizing could make it challenging to debug your application in the browser, but we have made efforts to integrate Dojo 2 into modern debugging tools.

  Source maps describe a way to map from transformed source code back to its original source.
 The `dojo build` command maps the code throughout the process so that both the original TypeScript code and CSS code is available when debugging.
 This integrated workflow should allow you to set breakpoints and watches on the original code as well as see the original code when there is a run-time error.